MicrosoftDocs/azure-reference-other/stream-analytics-docs/session-window-azure-stream-analytics.md

 ```

 > [!NOTE]
-> The Sliding Window can be used in the above two ways.
+> The Sessoion Window can be used in the above two ways.

 ## Arguments